 Accessibility statement

-Here are our commitments to accessibility:
+Here’s our commitment to accessibility:

 What is digital accessibility?